 They also propose that mathematical objects get constructed by the community of mathematicians and then only take on a sort of life on their own in the minds of its members.

 This may of course all well be so, but it makes one wonder where these objects go to survive when the knowledge about say, the golden ratio and the pentagram, gets lost and then rediscovered.
-How long can these objects stay outside of minds, and do they get enough food, water, and air there to continue their life while waiting to snatch another mind as their new host?
+How long can these objects stay outside of minds, and do they get enough sustenance there to continue their "life" while waiting to snatch another mind as their new host?

 Why would a different community living at a different time come up again with the very same mathematical objects that some other people had already created?